dotlang/language/README.md

 Note that arguments of type `type` must be named like a type, not like a binding, and must receive value at compile time.
 This means that you cannot use a runtime dynamic binding value as a type.

-You can use `_` as type name which means the value will is not available at the point of declaration but will be provided at compile time (Example 5).

 **Examples**

 1. `LinkedList = [T: type -> {data: T, next: LinkedList[T]}]`